ethereum/homestead-guide/source/ethereum-clients/cpp-ethereum/installing-binaries/linux-ubuntu-ppa.rst

 Ubuntu PPA (Personal Package Archive)
 ================================================================================

+**NOTE - At the time of writing (31st August 2016), the PPAs are broken, following significant repository reorganizations and a change of automation process.
+We have not hooked the PPA generation steps back together yet, though this will happen in the very near future.
+In the meantime, please follow the** :ref:`Building Linux from source` **instructions.**

 We have set up PPA instances for the following Ubuntu versions:

 - `Ubuntu Trusty Tahr (14.04) <https://wiki.ubuntu.com/TrustyTahr>`_